angelapopa/sws/final report/report.md

   * the dataset contains contact data inside the postal address element.
 Merge this into the current `/contact` endpoint data.
   * implement the remaining operations for the endpoints
   * make pagination and sorting configurable from outside
-  * find a solution for Umlaute in hotel names when using them in endpoints